 Cuneiform, and then various syllabaries and alphabets, were much more user-friendly than the first writing systems.
 And a system originally intended for business use was adapted for other purposes.
 Whatever could be spoken could now also be written, and literary techniques were found to give flat text something of the vividness of the living word.

-There are a number of ‘civilised allotments’ outside of Civalisation Alley.
-And interesting though the civalisations of Africa or of pre-Columbus America might be, comparable power and sophistication existed only in South-East Asia and East Asia.
-For better or worse, the world consists mainly of these regions and of Civalisation Alley with all of its overseas extensions created during Europe’s brief period of military dominance.
+There are a number of ‘civilised allotments’ outside of Civilisation Alley.
+And interesting though the civilisations of Africa or of pre-Columbus America might be, comparable power and sophistication existed only in South-East Asia and East Asia.
+For better or worse, the world consists mainly of these regions and of Civilisation Alley with all of its overseas extensions created during Europe’s brief period of military dominance.